david-westreicher/minispark/README.md

 ## 🔧 Installation

-Clone the repo and install locally:
+Clone the repo and install locally (use a virtual environment if desired).
 ```bash
 git clone https://github.com/david-westreicher/minispark.git
 cd minispark